The nuts and bolts of gauge invariance of heat transport: Preamble

 where $\epsilon(\mathbf{r}|\mathbf{R},\mathbf{V})$ is a suitably defined \emph{energy density},

 $\{M_I\}$ are atomic masses, and $w(\rr|\RR)$ is a \emph{potential-energy density} that does not depend on velocities.
+The expression in Eq. \eqref{eq:energy-density} also applies when the potential energy is decomposed into localized atomic contributions, $e_I$.
+In that case, the potential-energy density would read: $w(\rr|\RR) = \sum_I\delta(\rr-\rr_I) e_I(\RR)$.
 The notation $\epsilon(\rr|\RR,\VV)$ is meant to indicate a parametric dependence of a function of $\rr$ upon whatever variables follow the vertical bar.
-The total energy of the system is the volume integral of the density:
+For future reference, also note that lower boldfaces, $\rr_I$ and $\vv_I$, denote positions and velocities of individual atoms $\bigl (\in\mathbb{R}^3 \bigr )$, while their upper cases indicate collections of atomic positions and velocities $\bigl (\in\mathbb{R}^{3N} \bigr )$.